-- (iv) The Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of grant of loans, investments made.
-The Company has not given any guarantees and securities. - (v) The Company has not accepted any deposit or amount which are deemed to be deposits.
+- (e) None of the loans granted by the company have fallen due during the year. - (f) The Company has granted a loan to a related party, in an earlier year, which is repayable on demand and the said loan has been fully repaid during the year hence, reporting under clause (iii)(f) is not applicable. - (iv) The Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of loans granted, investments made and guarantees and securities provided, as applicable. - (v) The Company has not accepted any deposit or amount which are deemed to be deposits.
 Hence, reporting under clause (v) of the Order is not applicable. - (vi) Having regard to the nature of the Company's business / activities, reporting under clause (vi) of Order is not applicable. - (vii) In respect of statutory dues: - (a) Undisputed statutory dues, including Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, cess and other material statutory dues applicable to the Company have been regularly deposited by it with the appropriate authorities.
 We have been informed that the provisions of the Sales tax, Value Added Tax, duty of Customs, duty of Excise, are not applicable to the Company.

-There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, cess and other material statutory dues in arrears as at 31 March, 2022 for a period of more than six months from the date they became payable.
+There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, cess and other material statutory dues in arrears as at 31 March, 2023 for a period of more than six months from the date they became payable.

-- (b) There are no statutory dues referred in sub-clause (a) above which have not been deposited on account of disputes as on 31 March 2022. - (viii) There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year. - (ix) (a) The Company has not taken any loans or other borrowings from any lender.
-Hence reporting under clause (ix)(a) of the Order is not applicable to the Company. - (b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any authority. - (c) The Company has not taken any term loan during the year and there are no unutilised term loans at the beginning of the year and hence, reporting under clause (ix)(c) of the Order is not applicable. - (d) On an overall examination of the financial statements of the Company, funds raised on short-term basis have, prima facie, not been used during the year for long-term purposes by the Company.
+- (b) There are no statutory dues referred in sub-clause (a) above which have not been deposited on account of disputes as on 31 March 2023. - (viii) There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year. - (ix) (a) The Company has not taken any loans or other borrowings from any lender.
+Hence reporting under clause (ix)(a) of the Order is not applicable to the Company. - (b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any authority. - (c) The Company has not taken any term loan during the year and there are no unutilised term loans at the beginning of the year and hence, reporting under clause (ix)(c) of the Order is not applicable. - (d) On an overall examination of the financial statements of the Company, funds raised on short-term basis have, prima facie, not been used during the year for long-term purposes by the Company. - (e) The Company has not made any investment in or given any new loan or advances to any of its associates during the year and hence, reporting under clause (ix)(e) of the Order is not applicable.
+The Company does not have any subsidiaries or joint ventures.